Estithmar Holding Lists The First Corporate Sukuk In Qatari Riyals On London Stock Exchange

 Date

-London: Estithmar Holding celebrated this morning, September19, the listing of its first Sukuk in Qatari Riyals on London Stock Exchange, at the Stock Exchange's headquarters.
+(MENAFN- Gulf Times) Estithmar Holding celebrated this morning the listing of its first Sukuk in Qatari Riyals on London Stock Exchange, at the Stock Exchange's headquarters.
 This is the first time that London stock exchange has witnessed listing in Qatari riyals.

-The ceremony was also attended by representatives of the joint lead managers of the issuance and Qatari financial institutions; Mohammed Ismail Al-Emadi, CEO of Lisha Bank, Ahmed Hashem, acting CEO of Dukhan Bank, Akber Khan, acting CEO of Al Rayan Investment and Haithem Katerji, CEO of The First Investor.
-The ceremony was attended also by Charbel AbuCharaf, Managing Partner, White and Case Qatar in addition to representatives of legal and consultancy firms.
+The ceremony was also attended by representatives of the joint lead managers of the issuance and Qatari financial institutions; Mr. Mohammed Ismail Al-Emadi, CEO of Lisha Bank, Mr. Ahmed Hashem, acting CEO of Dukhan Bank, Mr. Akber Khan, acting CEO of Al Rayan Investment and Mr. Haithem Katerji, CEO of The First Investor.
+The ceremony was attended also by Mr. Charbel AbuCharaf, Managing Partner, White and Case Qatar in addition to representatives of legal and consultancy firms.

 Commenting on the event, Eng.
-Mohammed bin Badr Al-Sada, CEO of Estithmar Holding, highlighted the significance of the listing to the Qatari economy,“This issuance demonstrates confidence in Qatar's robust economy and highlights the ability of the Qatari private sector to expand both domestically and internationally, with support from government initiatives that create a seamless environment where companies can develop and thrive.”
+Mohammed bin Badr Al-Sada, CEO of Estihtmar Holding, highlighted the significance of the listing to the Qatari economy,“This issuance demonstrates confidence in Qatar's robust economy and highlights the ability of the Qatari private sector to expand both domestically and internationally, with support from government initiatives that create a seamless environment where companies can develop and thrive.”.

 Legal Disclaimer: